Skip to main content

 Icons depicting an area manager role

-What does an Area Manager at Lifeways do?
+What does a social care Area Manager at Lifeways do?

-I have overall responsibility for several services in the mental health division.
-My responsibilities include general oversight of services including line management responsibilities of Service Managers, monitoring of quality, compliance, and safety and engagement both within the organisation and externally with key stakeholders.
+As a social care Area Manager at Lifeways, I have overall responsibility for several supported living services in the mental health division.
+My responsibilities include general oversight of our support services, including line management of Service Managers, monitoring of quality, compliance, and safety and engagement both within the organisation and externally with key stakeholders.
 All area managers in our division are also registered managers, so we must maintain a strong understanding of CQC requirements.

 A big part of the role is communication - ensuring information flows effectively between services and senior leaders, and that decisions made centrally are understood and actioned locally.
-I’m also the point of escalation and support for service issues and development.
+I’m also the escalation and support point for both service issues and development.

 No week is the same.
 I split my time between visiting services, attending internal and external meetings, and carrying out quality and compliance work.